Symposium on Global Liberal Arts – Yale University, June 6-9, 2016

 Workshop and Working Groups during the Yale Meeting.

-One of the most exciting parts of the June Globalizing the Liberal Arts meeting is the Workshop, which will gather teams of professors, and other academic leaders to work in a concerted way to help solve some of the most urgent problems facing higher education.
-A description of the workshop topics is below, and were compiled by the Workshop Design Team that included Charles Bailyn, Dean of Faculty, Yale-NUS College, Bryan Penprase, Director Teaching and Learning Centre, and Jenifer Raver, Director Academic Programs.
-The hope is that the teams will continue to work long after the conference, and that they will submit proposals for funded efforts to be conducted in the upcoming three years.
+One of the most exciting parts of the June Globalizing the Liberal Arts meeting is the Workshop, which will gather teams of professors and other academic leaders to work in a concerted way to help solve some of the most urgent problems facing higher education.
+A description of the workshop topics is below and was compiled by the Workshop Design Team, which includes Charles Bailyn, Dean of Faculty, Yale-NUS College, Bryan Penprase, Director of the Teaching and Learning Centre, and Jenifer Raver, Director of Academic Programs.
+The hope is that the teams will continue to work long after the conference and submit proposals for funded efforts to be conducted in the upcoming three years.

 Workshop Topics and Approach